ndaman/damagetolerance/docs/exam 3/lecture26.md

 Wichita State University, Department of Aerospace Engineering

-May 7, 2020
+3 May 2022

 ----
 ##  schedule

-- 7 May - My Research
+- 3 May - My Research
+- 5 May - J-Integral
-- 9 May - Damage Mechanics, Final Projects Due
+- 6 May - Final Projects Due

 ----
 ## outline